landhb/DrawBridge/README.md

 sudo apt-get update && sudo apt-get upgrade
 ```

-This code has been tested on Linux Kernel 4.4, 4.10, and 4.13.
+This code has been tested on Linux Kernels between 4.X and 5.9.
 I don't plan to support anything earlier than 4.X but let me know if you encounter some portabilitity issues on newer kernels.

 ## Customizing a Unique 'knock' Packet